 Define your ideal client by answering these questions:

-If your prospects can’t differentiate between you and your competitors -and your team can't make the case that you are different and better - buyers will select a company using the one criterion they can compare – price.
+Suppose your prospects can't differentiate between you and your competitors, and your team can't make the case that you are different and better.
+In that case, buyers will select a company using the one criterion they can compare – price.

-Before executing digital marketing tactics, you must be very specific about your target market and who you want to work with.
-You may focus on a particular technology, industry, and product or on solving a specific unique problem.
+Before executing digital marketing tactics, you must be very specific about your target market and your target audience.
+You may focus on a particular technology, industry, and product, or on solving a specific, unique problem.

-By identifying your ideal buyer persona, you can create messaging and content that directly addresses their issues, pain, and problems.
+By identifying your ideal buyer persona, you can create messaging and content that directly addresses their specific needs and challenges.
 Your messaging and content will now be helpful in their context about what they need to know - otherwise, you are stuck just pitching a product.

 If you do not choose to focus on your ideal customer, your competition will choose it for you, and it will most likely be the low-profit, hard-to-work-with companies that make your life difficult.

 Targeting the ideal client will help you determine your messaging while your lead-generation activities communicate that message.
-We typically recommend that our clients use a mix of inbound marketing, outbound marketing, and direct sales prospecting tactics.
+We recommend that our clients use a strategic mix of inbound marketing, outbound marketing, and direct sales prospecting tactics enhanced with modern AI and video capabilities.

 A big part of your successful manufacturer's digital marketing strategy is understanding how your ideal customer buys your product or service.

 In other words, how will they get to know you, develop confidence in you, and then decide to invest in you?
-This is about understanding the buyer's journey from prospect to buying a solution.
+This is about understanding the buyer's journey from prospect to purchase.

 It's important to note that customer retention is just as crucial as customer acquisition.
-In fact, studies have shown that it's much more cost-effective to retain existing customers than to acquire new ones.
+According to research by Bain & Company, it's 5-25 times more cost-effective to retain existing customers than to acquire new ones.

 Your strategy should contain a detailed understanding of who is buying from you, how often, how much, and when.